Abdominal Examination Preparation and Methods

 - If a rectal or pelvic examination is about to be performed, it must be preceded by an abdominal examination.
 A bimanual vaginal examination can easily miss a large uterine or ovarian mass.

-- See separate Rectal Examination article.
+- See the separate Rectal Examination article.

-Examining children can be much more difficult.
+Abdominal examination of children can be much more difficult.
 They often complain of 'tummy pain' and point to the umbilicus.